ngaskill/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 new instance of `MustSetDefaultLocale()` is created and thrown, calling the `MustSetDefaultLocale()` class method, which sets the error text.

-In the case of any exceptions, the server startup process is stopped.
+In the case of any verifier exceptions, the server startup process is stopped.
 This ensures that if any major issues need to be addressed immediately, the server won't start until they are fixed.

-Now that you know how to handle your app's data integrity issues, you can learn how to declare dependencies on Liferay services for your verify processes next.
+Now that you know how to report your app's data integrity issues, you can learn how to declare dependencies on Liferay services for your verify processes next.

 ## Using Liferay Services in Your Verify Process [](id=using-liferay-services-in-your-verify-process)